• Skip to primary navigation

 Place the cake tin set inside the roasting tray into the oven as soon as your water is boiling.
 Allow ¼ of the roasing tray to overhang the oven tray and carefully and slowly pour the boiling water into the roasting tray until it comes half way up the sies of your cake tin.

-Bake for 1 ½ hours or until golden on top.
+Bake for 1 ½ hours until only slightly jiggly in the center and golden on top.

 Turn the oven off and let the cheesecake cool in the oven with the door ajar for 1 hour.